SuperPuiu/Pwootie/docs/docs.md

 If Vulkan fails to start for whatever reason, [this link might be useful](https://bbs.archlinux.org/viewtopic.php?id=301979).
 If it's not, open an issue and I'll try to my best to document the issue and to help.

 # Pwootie Building
-To build from source you need the following libraries: `curl`, `libzip` and additionally `ncurses`.
+To build from source you need the following libraries: `curl`, `libzip`.
 Make sure you have them downloaded before attempting to build the project.
 Once done, use `make release` and you'll get a new executable in the `bin` folder.
 Use `make` if you want to build a testing version of the bootstrapper.